Shoko Asahara: Matsumoto sarin attack

 At 11:30 pm, Matsumoto police received an urgent report from paramedics that casualties were being transported to hospital.
 The patients were suffering from darkened vision, eye pain, headaches, nausea, diarrhea, miosis (constricted pupils), and numbness in their hands.
 Some victims described having seen a fog with a pungent and irritating smell floating by.
-A total of 274 people were treated.
+274 people were treated.
 Five dead residents were discovered in their apartments, and two died in hospital immediately after admission.
 An eighth victim, Sumiko Kono, remained in a coma for fourteen years and died in 2008.
-The fatalities also included Yutaka Kobayashi, a 23-year-old salaryman, and Mii Yasumoto, a 29-year-old medical school student.
+The fatalities included Yutaka Kobayashi, a 23-year-old salaryman, and Mii Yasumoto, a 29-year-old medical school student.

 Additional incidents before 1995

-The cult is known to have considered assassinations of several individuals critical of the cult, such as the heads of Buddhist sects Soka Gakkai and The Institute for Research in Human Happiness.
+The cult is known to have considered assassinations of several individuals critical of the cult, such as the heads of Soka Gakkai and The Institute for Research in Human Happiness.
 After cartoonist Yoshinori Kobayashi began satirizing the cult, he was included on Aum's assassination list.
 An assassination attempt was made on Kobayashi in 1993.
-In 1991, Aum began to use wiretapping to get NTT uniforms/equipment and created a manual for wiretapping.
+In 1991, Aum began to use wiretapping to get NTT uniforms/equipment, and created a manual for wiretapping.

 In July 1993, cult members sprayed large amounts of liquid containing Bacillus anthracis spores from a cooling tower on the roof of Aum Shinrikyo's Tokyo headquarters.
-However, their plan to cause an anthrax epidemic failed.
+Their plan to cause an anthrax epidemic failed.
 The attack resulted in a large number of complaints about bad odors but no infections.
 At the end of 1993, the cult started secretly manufacturing the nerve agents sarin and later VX.
 Aum tested its sarin on sheep at Banjawarn Station, a remote pastoral property in Western Australia, killing 29 sheep.
 Both sarin and VX were then used in several assassinations between 1994 and 1995.

 At the end of 1994, the cult broke into the Hiroshima factory of Mitsubishi Heavy Industries, in an attempt to steal technical documents on military weapons such as tanks and artillery.
-In December 1994 and January 1995, Masami Tsuchiya of Aum Shinrikyo synthesized 100 to 200 grams of VX which was used to attack three people.
+In December 1994 and January 1995, Masami Tsuchiya of Aum Shinrikyo synthesized 100 to 200 grams of VX, which was used to attack three people.
 On December 2, Noboru Mizuno was attacked with syringes containing VX nerve agent, leaving him in a serious condition.
 The VX victim, who Asahara had suspected was a spy, was attacked at 7:00 a.m. on December 12, 1994, on a street in Osaka by Tomomitsu Niimi and another Aum member, who sprinkled the nerve agent on his neck.
 He chased them for about 100 yd before collapsing, dying ten days later without coming out of a deep coma.
 Doctors in the hospital suspected at the time he had been poisoned with an organophosphate pesticide.
-But the cause of death was pinned down only after cult members were arrested for the subway attack in Tokyo in March 1995 confessed to the killing.
+The cause of death was pinned down only after cult members were arrested for the subway attack in Tokyo in March 1995 confessed to the killing.